© Marilene Ribeiro, from the series Open Fire, Fire #1, 2022.

 Photo-Rituals for Disappearance

-In Photo-Rituals for Disappearance, I depart from my own personal territory to expose and confront the social and political territory of misogyny –which oppresses and violates female bodies from immemorial times to the present day.
+In Photo-Rituals for Disappearance I set out from my own personal territory –which comprises my own body and story– to confront the social and political territory of misogyny that has oppressed and violated female bodies from immemorial times to the present day.

-By revealing shamanic rituals for ‘disappearance’ that I conceive and perform with other women to heal a strong and traumatic experience of love and death I had, Photo-Rituals for Disappearance celebrates the ancient, magical way women have to deal with love and cure.
-As I absorb the aura of pagan rituals to praise these powers of care and healing that we inherited from female shamans, healers and midwives who came before us, I shape this work as a form of resistance and counterpoint to the stigmatisation and persecution of the female being we have lived over time –labelled as ‘witch’, ‘hag’.
-Therefore, this work deconstructs the misogynistic discourse and brings about a new one, based on the power of the ‘woman-being’.
+By revealing shamanic rituals for “disappearance” that I conceive and perform with other women to heal a traumatic experience of love and death I had, this work celebrates the ancient, magical way women have to deal with love and remedy.
+I absorb the aura of pagan rituals to praise these powers of care and healing we inherited from female shamans, healers and midwives who came before us to shape this work as a form of resistance, a counterpoint to the stigmatisation and persecution of the female being we have lived over time –labelled as ‘witch’, ‘hag’.
+This work deconstructs that misogynistic discourse and brings about a new perspective based on the power of the ‘woman-being’.

 © Marilene Ribeiro.
 From the series Photo-Rituals for Disappearance 2020-2024.